nicole-dwenger/cdslanguage-LDA/README.md

 Based on these keywords, I could imagine the following fitting topic names:

 - Topic 0: Education
-- Topic 1: Climate
+- Topic 1: Climate & Environment
 - Topic 2: Technology
 - Topic 3: Human Body & Animals
 - Topic 4: Psychology & Neuroscience
-- Topic 5: Medicine
+- Topic 5: Drugs & Sex
-- Topic 6: Gender
+- Topic 6: Gender Roles
-- Topic 7: Arts & Literature
+- Topic 7: Literature & Art
-- Topic 8: Health
+- Topic 8: Health Care
-- Topic 9: Economy
+- Topic 9: Governance & Economy
 - Topic 10: Family
-- Topic 11: Nutrition & Environment
+- Topic 11: Medicine
-- Topic 12: Society & Justice
+- Topic 12: Communities & Immigration
-- Topic 13: Planet Earth & Space
+- Topic 13: Earth & Space
-- Topic 14: Love
+- Topic 14: Love & Music

 In general it seems like for some e.g. Psychology & Neuroscience (4) or Health Care (8) it was quite easy to see how the keywords fit into a broader category.
 For others, e.g. Economy (9) or Human Body & Animals (3) it was more difficult, since words seem to come from different topics.

 __2. Are there any temoral developments over the years the topics that the talks are adressing?__

-Below, the temporal development of topics from 2016-2020 are displayed, see `file` for larger size of image:
+Below, the temporal development of topics from 2016-2020 are displayed:

 ![](https://github.com/nicole-dwenger/cdslanguage-LDA/blob/master/out/LDA_15_topics/LDA_topics_over_time.png)

-Looking at this development, there seems a few topics which are fairly dominant across time, which are topic Family (10), Technology (2) and Climate (1).
-The reason for this might be, that the words of these topic may not be a distinct and specific category, but that many talks make use of these more general words (e.g. women, children, today, change, work).
-For the topic of Planet Eart and Space (13) there seems to be quite an increase around 2019, which might simply be due to an increased awareness of the ennvironment.
-Lastly, the topic of Love (12) seems to not be as dominant, which might also be related to the fact that the words seemed to come from a range of topics, and it was not very clear how they fit together.
+Looking at this development, there seems a few topics which are fairly dominant across time, which are topic Family (10), Climate & Environment (1) and Technology (2).
+Intuitively, this makes sense to me since these topics have been quite dominant the past few years.
+The reason why e.g. Family is quite dominant might also simply be because the words of this topic seem to be quite broad and might thus occur in many different talks.
+For the topic of Planet Eart and Space (13) there seems to be an increase around 2019, which could be due to an increased interest in exploring Mars or other other planets.
+Lastly, the topic of Love & Music (14) seems to not be as dominant, which might be related to the fact that the words were very specific (e.g. melody), and might thus not occur in many talks.

 __3. Is is possible to generate "recommendations" of talks for each of the topics?__

 For the full list of the 3 talks which had the highest percentage of contribution for each topic, see the [file](https://github.com/nicole-dwenger/cdslanguage-LDA/blob/master/out/LDA_15_topics/LDA_representatives.txt) in the `out/` directory, only a few examples will be discussed here.

-For Planet Earth & Space (13) the following titles were extracted: '3 moons and a planet that could have alien life', 'Is space trying to kill us?', 'A needle in countless haystacks: Finding habitable worlds'.
-Based on only the titles, these talks seem to fit quite nicely into the broad topic of Planet Earth and Space.
+- For the topic Psychology & Neuroscience (4) the following titles were extracted: 'How stress affects your brain', 'How memories form and how we lose them', 'What happens when you have a concussion?'.
+Without knowing anything about the talks, these tiles all seem to relate to the given topic name.

-For Medicine (8) the following titles were extracted: 'What are stem cells?', 'The power of the placebo effect', 'The dangers of mixing drugs'.
-Similarly, based on the title these also seem to fit quite well and all realte to the human body and treatments.
+- For the topic Earth & Space (13) the following titles were extracted: 'A needle in countless haystacks: Finding habitable worlds', '3 moons and a planet that could have alien life', 'Could the Earth be swallowed by a black hole?'.
+These also seem to fit into a general theme of exploring space and finding life on other planets.

-For Family (10), which seemed to be the dominant topic in the temoral development, displayed above, the following titles were exctracted: 'Why we should take laughter more seriously', 'Love others to love yourself', 'Three ideas.
-Three contradictions.
-Or not.'.
-Looking at these titles, it seems like they rather all relate to something like lifesyle or life advice.
-They seem to cover more broad topics, rather than specific ones, such as Medicine, which might be the reason why the topic was dominant across time.
+- For the topic Family (10) the following titles were extracted: 'Why we should take laughter more seriously', 'Love others to love yourself', "I grew up in the Westboro Baptist Church.
+Here's why I left".
+It seems that based on these titles, the topic should have rather been termed 'Lifestyle' or 'Life Advice', since all of these titles seem to refer to something about the way of living or interaction with others.

 ## Contact
 If you have any questions, feel free to contact me at 201805351@post.au.dk.